MapColonies/telemetry/README.md

 # Telemetry
 ## Motive
-This package goal is to make the experience of configuring and working with opentelemetry easier.
+This package goal is to make the experience of configuring and working with OpenTelemetry easier.
 ## Tracing
-the following code shows a simple example of how to work with the package. please notice that you need to manually install any auto-instrumentation library that you require.
+The following code shows a simple example of how to work with the package. please notice that you need to manually install any auto-instrumentation library that you require.

 ```typescript
 import { Tracing } from './tracing';